ckenaston/ckenaston.github.io/pages/cv.md

 “[Reds, Rosaries, and Revolutionary Governments: Church-State Relations in Cuba and Nicaragua in the Aftermath of Revolution](https://historicalreview.yale.edu/sites/default/files/yhr_spring_2013_web.pdf),” _Yale Historical Review_ 2 (Spring 2013): 58-71.

 ### Under Review
+_Spirit of Power: Radio, Religion, and the Sound of the American Century_ (New York University Press)

 “Religious Radio,” _The Palace of Thundering Gods: A Massively Collaborative Open History of Religion in the United States_ (Stanford University Press, forthcoming).

-### Manuscripts in Preparation
-"Spirit of Power: Radio, Religion, and the Sound of the American Century"

 ## CONFERENCE ACTIVITY